Kakos School of Science Summer Research

 Students may live on campus, as one of the goals of the Summer Research initiative has been to foster a climate of scholarly engagement during the summer months.
 These students work intensively on research projects under the direction of Manhattan College faculty.
 A student's faculty sponsor must be employed by Manhattan College during the entire period of a student's research project and fall presentation.

 At the end of the summer all students present their work in a college-wide seminar and poster presentation.
 In addition, students are required to submit a report on the type of research, methods used and results obtained.
-These reports are published in The Manhattan Scientist a student-edited research journal.
-Students are also encouraged to submit their projects to a variety of regional and national academic conferences, and those who are invited to present are often provided travel funds by the School of Science.
+Students participating in the Summer Scholars program will also be required to submit the results from their work for publication in a peer reviewed scientific journal or presentation at a peer reviewed regional or national scientific conference within two years of participation in the Program.
+Students who are invited to present their work at a regional or national conference may be provided travel funds by the Kakos School of Science.

 Call for Proposals